tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 which definitely requires some analysis, especially as it looks like a potential source of identity misbinding.
 This is entirely separable from the rest of the specification.

-[[OPEN ISSUE: One could imagine internally translating CTLS to TLS 1.3 so that the transcript, etc. were the same, but I doubt it's worth it, and then you might need to worry about cross-protocol attacks.]]

 # IANA Considerations